 Two varied and lucrative decades in business followed my Bachelor’s degree from the University of Minnesota, but my life was transformed in 2009 at a Social Media Breakfast event, where I learned of Concordia University’s “new” Strategic Communication Management Master of Arts program.
 I graduated from their first cohort, and have been an Adjunct Professor instructing communication, public relations, and public speaking classes following graduation in 2011.

 Like my enthusiasm for education, my dedication to our United States veterans is strong, and I have been a volunteer for several Congressional Medal of Honor Society Conventions dating to 2003.
 Most people never have the honor to meet even one of these humble heroes in their lifetimes, and I have had the distinct privilege to have developed friendships with these amazing gentlemen and their wives over the years.
 This is an honor that I do not take for granted and is one of the things that I am most proud of in my volunteer life.
-It is my goal to attend one event per year, that I personally fund the airfare, hotel, event fees and all associated costs for volunteering.
-It is considered a benefit to volunteer for the Society, and one that I am gladly willing to pay. http://www.cmohs.org
+It is my goal to attend at least one of these amazing events per year. http://www.cmohs.org

 The work of http://www.soidog.org is another cause that I strongly support.
 “Soi Dog Foundation is a not-for-profit, legally registered charitable organization in Thailand, the United States, Australia, the UK, France and Holland.
 Soi Dog helps the homeless, neglected and abused dogs and cats of Thailand.
 Our aim is to set an example for the Asian region on how to humanely reduce the number of unwanted dogs and cats through spaying and neutering, and to better the lives and living conditions of the stray dogs and feral cats of Asia. …Soi Dog has reached a milestone of over 60,203 dogs and cats sterilized as of January, 2014. …Thousands more have been treated for injury and disease by providing emergency and ongoing veterinary treatment for abused and neglected street dogs and cats. …Runs a shelter and rehoming center for over 300 dogs that have been abandoned or abused and subjected to sometimes terrible cruelty. …Feeds hundreds of dogs and cats in temples and other locations (soidog.org).”